 All workout clothes found at garage sales.
 We even recently found a pair of new nike running shoes at one.
 I aaaalways find cute yoga pants too!

-Staying at Home in Between Trips
+How I Afford to Travel: Staying at Home in Between Trips

 I stay at home with my parents, in the house I grew up in, whenever I am home.
 My parents are incredibly supportive and have become appreciative of the time I’m home since I started traveling two years ago.
-My mother is an absolute goddess and makes me amazing food, and my dad (although militarily ingrained to expect a stable career from his daughter) has finally come around to my lifestyle and worries much less about my well-being after I have proven my abilities to sustain myself.
+Mum is an absolute goddess and makes me amazing food, and my dad (although militarily ingrained to expect a stable career from his daughter) has finally come around to my lifestyle and worries much less about my well-being after I have proven my abilities to sustain myself.
 My mother did something similar with her life when she was in her twenties, so I blame it on her!
 More about my parents later.

-Budget Airlines / Bussing
+How I Afford to Travel: Budget Airlines / Bussing

 I get from point A to B in the cheapest way possible, which is usually by bus.
 If it’s by air, its RyanAir or its sketchy international equivalent.
 I try to have a carry-on only when applicable, and pack snacks for the plane always.

-Benefits I Have Been Blessed With and Am Making the Most Out Of
+How I Afford to Travel: Benefits I Have Been Blessed With and Am Making the Most Out Of

 A British Passport